Web terms 101: The difference between a URL, domain, website and more

 The first step in creating an online presence is purchasing a domain name.
-Anyone can purchase a domain name by going to a domain host or registrar (see below), finding a name no one else is using, and paying an annual fee to own it.
-You can also choose from various domain name endings (or “TLDs”), like .com, .coffee, or .photography.
-If you’re thinking about buying a domain name, check out our tips on how to come up with a good name.
+Anyone can purchase a domain name by going to a domain host or registrar (see below), finding a name no one else is using and paying an annual fee to own it.
+You can also choose from various domain name endings (or TLDs), like .com, .coffee or .photography.
+If you're thinking about buying a domain name, take a look at our tips on how to come up with a good name.

 Examples of URLs:

-Though one leads to the other, buying a domain name doesn’t mean you have a website.
-A domain is the name of a website, a URL is how to find a website, and a website is what people see and interact with when they get there.
-In other words, when you buy a domain, you have purchased the name for your site, but you still need to build the site.
+Though one leads to the other, buying a domain name doesn't mean that you have a website.
+A domain is the name of a website, a URL is how to find a website and a website is what people see and interact with when they get there.
+In other words, when you buy a domain you have purchased the name for your site, but you still need to build the site.

 In digital terms, a website is a collection of content, often on multiple pages, that is grouped together under the same domain.
-You can think of it like a store, where the domain is the store name, the URL is the store address, and the website is the actual store, with shelves full of products and a cash register.
+You can think of it like a shop, where the domain is the shop name, the URL is the shop address and the website is the actual shop, with shelves full of products and a cash register.

-Luckily, building a website is much easier, faster, and more economical than building a store or office.
-Today, there are many great companies who make it possible for anyone to build and customize a beautiful website in just a few hours — and most don’t require any knowledge of HTML or other codes.
-To learn more about building your site, check out our post on how to make the most of your domain.
+Luckily, building a website is much easier, faster and more economical than building a shop or office.
+Today, there are many great companies who make it possible for anyone to build and customise a beautiful website in just a few hours – and most don't require any knowledge of HTML or other codes.
+To learn more about building your site, take a look at our post on how to make the most of your domain.

 In order to create a website, you need a few things: